LYxiaotai/MDIC3/README.md

 The file '[cell_label.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.

-Users can choose two calculation pathways to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types.
+Users can choose two calculation choices to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types.
 The usages are as follows:

 ##### usage1: